beenlanced/python_project_uv_flask_webapp_demo/tests/functional/README.md

 # Functional Tests Here Use the Pytest Framework

 Functional tests are an essential part of the development of a product because they ensure that the software application satisfies the requirements or specifications.
 Functional tests verify that functions/methods of the software applicaton work in conformance with the requirements and specification.
-It is different from unit testing because functional tests are concerned about the functionality of the application.
+It is different from unit testing because functional tests are concerned with the functionality of the application.
 When the functionality is tested by providng the appropriate test input(s), we want to verify that the outputs of the test match with expected outputs.

 This section of the repository demonstrates the functional tests applied for this application using `pytest`.